convexengineering/gpkit/docs/source/advancedcommands.rst

 The syntax ``SP.localsolve`` is chosen to emphasize that signomial programming returns a local optimum.
 For the same reason, calling ``SP.solve`` will raise an error.

-By default signomial programs are first solved conservatively (by assuming each :math:`h` is equal only to its constant portion) and then become less conservative on each iteration.
+By default, signomial programs are first solved conservatively (by assuming each :math:`h` is equal only to its constant portion) and then become less conservative on each iteration.

 Example Usage
 -----------------------